4.3.4 Create a Github environment

 Set the expiration as you wish.
 Note that the token secret will need to be updated regularly for deployment actions to function when it expires.

 OpenCRVS should be installed behind a VPN.
 You will need to prepare access secrets and variables for your VPN of choice.
-This script will ask you for VPN information when provisioning a production or staging environment.
+Running this script will ask you for VPN information when provisioning a production or staging environment.
 There are a few things to consider here.

 You have many choices depending on your preferred way for Github Actions to access the target machine you are provisioning or deploying to.